About

 About Scott Olson

-Scott Olson is a global leadership practitioner whose work spans nonprofit, business, and creative sectors.
-He serves as President and CEO of One Collective, where he has led long-term efforts focused on empowerment and sustainable change in under-resourced communities around the world.
+Scott Olson is President and CEO of One Collective, where he leads long-term work focused on empowerment and sustainable change in under-resourced communities around the world.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.